porkostomus/jekyll-now/_posts/2018-7-5-More-Live-Clojurescript.md

 ### 4clojure #53: Longest Increasing Subsequence

-Given a vector of integers, find the longest consecutive sub-sequence of increasing numbers.
+Given a vector of integers, find the longest consecutive sub-sequence of 2 or more increasing numbers.
-If two sub-sequences have the same length, use the one that occurs first.
-An increasing sub-sequence must have a length of 2 or greater to qualify.

 <pre><code class="language-klipse">(ns live.test